 See Healthy Breakfast Smoothies – 20 + of the Best Filling Smoothie Recipes and Our Top Smoothie Tips for my fave smoothie recipes and tips.

-How to Make this Peanut Butter Banana Smoothie Recipe
+How to Make a Peanut Butter Banana Smoothie

 The Ingredients

+- Banana.
 I find the frozen banana makes the smoothie plenty sweet on its own, but if you’d like it sweeter, feel free to add a few teaspoons of honey or pure maple syrup.
-A touch of vanilla extract is another way to add sweet flavor.

 - Peanut Butter.
 The other half of our classic pairing.
 The beloved flavor of nut butter helps give this smoothie universal appeal, while also helping make it rich and satisfying.

 - Almond Milk.
-The liquid for our healthy breakfast smoothie.
-I like to use unsweetened almond milk to keep the smoothie from being too sweet.
+I like to use unsweetened almond milk to keep the smoothie from being too sweet, but you can use your preferred type of milk, either dairy or non-dairy.

 - Greek Yogurt.
-To up the creamy factor and give this smoothie a protein boost, make this peanut butter banana smoothie with yogurt.
+To up the creamy factor and give this smoothie a protein boost.

 - Cinnamon.
 Adds a warm and cozy element that you don’t want to miss.